openlayers/openlayers/changelog/upgrade-notes.md

 As a side effect, the view `rotate` method is gone and has been replaced with `adjustRotation` which takes a delta as input.

-##### Zoom is constrained so only one world is visible
+##### The view is constrained so only one world is visible

 Previously, maps showed multiple worlds at low zoom levels.
-Now, the view is restricted to show only one world.
+In addition, it used to be possible to pan off the north or south edge of the world.
+Now, the view is restricted to show only one world, and you cannot pan off the edge.
 To get the previous behavior, configure the `ol/View` with `multiWorld: true`.

 ##### Removal of deprecated methods